Fairfield Circular from Grasmere via Seat Sandal | Birkett FAR 4 | Graham’s Guides

 From Calf Crag head down hill following the same ridge route.
 Once you’ve descended a little you’ll notice a path off to the left heading down into the valley and following the route of Far Easedale Gill.
 This path will take you all the way down to the path that started your Helm Crag ascent.
 The path crosses the stream a couple of times as you descend.
 If you are close to the stream you won’t be far wrong.

-You’ll find with this walk that the number of people will diminish the further away from Grasmere that you walk.
+You’ll find that the number of people diminishes the further away from Grasmere you walk.
 A few people make it to the top of Helm Crag, very few make it up Gibson Knott.
-You are most likely to have Far Easdale to yourself until you get to the stepping stones and footbridge at Stythwaite Steps.
+You are most likely to have Far Easedale to yourself until you get to the stepping stones and footbridge at Stythwaite Steps.

 Beyond Stythwaite Steps the path soon becomes a bridleway.